cgwire/kitsu/docs/configure-kitsu/README.md

 Your new **Status Automation** is now created on your **Global Library**.

 ::: warning
-You need to add them to your **Production Library** once you have created your production.
+You must add them to your **Production Library** once you have created your production.
 :::

 ::: tip